cheidebur/XioBot/README.md

 ## what does Xio do?
-Xio checks, sorts, and responds to your email and based on the email's contents.
+Xio checks, sorts, and responds to your email based on the email's contents.
 With Xio, all mail received goes into a filtered folder, and it is only moved into the "Direct" folder if the sender flags it as important by including a command in their email.